MatuaDoc/OnslowCollege.github.io/12dtc/projman/implications.md

 - Have you received permission to use certain content?
 - Does your outcome adequately acknowledge other peoples' IP?

+**Watch**: learn about Creative Commons licences with this short video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/AeTlXtEOplA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Privacy

 As digital designers, we often have access to other people’s data, images or personal information.
 There are strict laws governing the storage and use of personal information in NZ.
-You can read more about the 12 principles of NZ’s Privacy Act here.
+[Read more about the 12 principles of NZ’s Privacy Act](https://www.consumer.org.nz/articles/privacy-law#article-what-the-act-covers).

 Think about how you will keep other people’s personal information safe and confidential.
 For example, if you are using images of other people in your website, do you have their permission?
 If your database contains private addresses, are these kept hidden from other users?